heungheung/CloudNative_Mobile/Java Apps/java.cloud.md

 ![](images/jcs/00.png)

-2. Click on JCS instance name.
+2. Click on JCS instance name. **If there is MORE than one JCS instance in your environment, choose the one with YOUR GROUP NUMBER (01-03).**

 ![](images/jcs/01.png)